fingerthief/ZenReddit/README.md

 # ZenReddit 🌿

+> **⚠️ AI-GENERATED PROJECT DISCLAIMER**
+>
+> This application was **primarily architected and coded by Artificial Intelligence** (specifically Google's Gemini models).
+It serves as a **proof of concept** to test the limits of current AI software engineering capabilities.
+While fully functional, it should be viewed as an experimental showcase of AI-assisted development.

 ZenReddit is a peaceful, AI-powered Reddit client designed to filter out rage-bait, divisive politics, and high-stress content.
 It uses the OpenRouter API to analyze posts in real-time, assigning a "Zen Score" to content and shielding you from negativity.

 ![ZenReddit App](https://via.placeholder.com/800x450?text=ZenReddit+Preview)